manageplaces/Stompex/README.md

 ## Installation

-Until a v1.0 release is ready, Stompex will not be published to hex.
+Until a fully functional version is ready, Stompex will not be published to hex.
 As such, installing it requires you to point your dependency at this repo.

 ```elixir
 def deps do